Infusions

 To help keep track of the Irish Wheaten infused lines, I named succeeding breeding progeny with a 'Wh' in their names. for several generations until I was sure the infusion had been successful.

-Interestingly, The Australian Labradoodle registries have never accepted the infusion then, nor since as of 18 years later, in 2022.
-Fortunately, the MDBA did.
+Interestingly, The Australian Labradoodle registries never accepted the infusion then, nor even since as of 19 years later, in 2023.
+Fortunately for the emerging pure breed, the MDBA did.

-The first two Rutlands sires with the Irish Wheaten infusion
+The first two larger Rutlands sires with the Irish Wheaten infusion